Starts at $6

 Common questions

-No. Google is strongest at finding the same image or close visual duplicates.
-Reverse face search is designed to find the same person across different photos.
+No. Google is best for duplicate images.
+Face search is for the same person across different photos.